devpi/devpi/doc/userman/devpi_user.rst

 ::

-   $ devpi user mistake --delete
+   $ devpi user mistake -y --delete
+   About to remove: <URL 'http://localhost:3141/mistake'>
-   user deleted: mistake
+   Are you sure (yes/no)? yes (autoset from -y option) user deleted: mistake

 .. rubric:: Footnotes